nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Default: `[]`

 A list of strings (field names) representing the order your job [variables](#variables) should be rendered as form fields in the job submission UI.
 If not defined, the variables will be listed in order of their definition in the code.
+If variables are defined on a parent class and no field order is defined, the parent class variables will appear before the subclass variables.

 #### `hidden`